tru-ID/api-definitions/standards.md

 # TODO

+## Now

 Discuss:

-- [ ] Versioning: Discuss Semantic Versioning support within URLs.
-Is adding information to response payload a breaking change and thus requires a new MAJOR release?
-Adding support for a new parameter to a request body?
-What about adding support for another query parameter?
 - [ ] Product, Resources & Versioning: Where is the product represented in the URL?
 How does this fit into versioning?
 Is the product name just a top level path/directory such as `http://api.example.com/v1/{product_name}` and then the resources a user interacts with is only sub-resources such as `http://api.example.com/v1/{product_name}/resource`?
 If that's the case should the versioning be at the sub-resource level e.g. `http://api.example.com/{product_name}/v1/resource`?
 Or should the product be at a the domain level e.g. `http://{product_name}.api.example.com/v1/resource`?
 Finally, should the customer ID be within the domain?
-- [ ] Parameters and Properties: Decimal precision - discuss and agree.
+- [x] Parameters and Properties: Decimal precision - discuss and agree.
 This could be documented on a per property basis.
 But maybe it's better to be consistent across all decimal fields?
+- [x] Versioning: Discuss Semantic Versioning support within URLs.
+Is adding information to response payload a breaking change and thus requires a new MAJOR release?
+Adding support for a new parameter to a request body?
+What about adding support for another query parameter?
-- [ ] Pagination: discuss and agree on cursor and page-based pagination.
+- [x] Pagination: discuss and agree on cursor and page-based pagination.
 Should the pagination type be within the response payload?
 Should `next` and `prev` links always be present even if the value are `null` i.e. there isn't a previous or next?
 Once decided re-write the content taken from the Nexmo API standards.
+- [x] Errors: Provide more information on the benefits of HTTP Problem Detail via examples
+- [x] HTTP status codes: more detail and examples

+Tasks:

+- [ ] Authentication: A section should be added detailing how authentication works.
+- [ ] Ensure each decision captures *why* the standard was chosen

+## Next

+Discuss:

 - [ ] References: should URL references (e.g. self") provide fully qualified URLs or partial URLs from a base e.g. `"https://example.com/v1/resource?page_size=100&order=asc&page=4"` vs `"/resource?page_size=100&order=asc&page=4"`
 - [ ] Resources: discuss singletons i.e. resources that live off of another resource and are not part of a collection.
 Should these exist?
 Or should they only be accessed as a property of another resource that is part of a collection?
-- [x] Errors: Provide more information on the benefits of HTTP Problem Detail via examples
-- [x] HTTP status codes: more detail and examples

 Tasks:

-- [ ] Authentication: A section should be added detailing how authentication works.
+- [ ] Look at [Stripe details](https://media-exp1.licdn.com/dms/image/C5622AQHx3XDY-qMIkA/feedshare-shrink_2048_1536/0?e=1593648000&v=beta&t=mfr9NzejKJTXLPuvOAt8v9jfJtB-cjiWn5_2-R-78RM) and decide which, if any, to adopt
 - [ ] Webhooks: Required for MVP A & B
-- [ ] Look at [Stripe details](https://media-exp1.licdn.com/dms/image/C5622AQHx3XDY-qMIkA/feedshare-shrink_2048_1536/0?e=1593648000&v=beta&t=mfr9NzejKJTXLPuvOAt8v9jfJtB-cjiWn5_2-R-78RM) and decide which, if any, to adopt
 - [ ] Deprecation policy
 - [ ] Move our API supported RSQL syntax and examples into this document.
 [Good example](https://developer.here.com/olp/documentation/data-client-library/dev_guide/client/rsql.html)
-- [ ] Ensure each decision captures *why* the standard was chosen